bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Pads a given number to the specified length.
+### Pads a given number to the specified length

 -   Use `str.zfill()` to pad the number to the specified length, after converting it to a string.

 ```py
 def pad_number(n, l):